-• Psychology as a discipline specializes in the study of experiences, behaviors, and mental processes of human beings.

-• The students will be able to learn about different methods used in Psychology like observation, interview, psychological testing and case study method to understand and describe human behavior.

-• The students will be able to describe the role of socio-cultural factors responsible for human behavior

-• The students will be able to be more sensitive, perceptive, socially aware while analyzing the human behavior in their daily life experiences.
+- Psychology as a discipline specializes in the study of experiences, behaviors, and mental processes of human beings. - The students will be able to learn about different methods used in Psychology like observation, interview, psychological testing and case study method to understand and describe human behavior. - The students will be able to describe the role of socio-cultural factors responsible for human behavior - The students will be able to be more sensitive, perceptive, socially aware while analyzing the human behavior in their daily life experiences.

-Month Торіс Sub Topics Learning Outcomes April Unit I : Variations in Psychological Attributes Psychology Practical -1 Introduction Individual Differences in Human Functioning Assessment of Psychological Attributes Intelligence Theories of Intelligence: a) Psychometric Theories of Intelligence, b) Information Processing Theories Individual Differences in Intelligence Culture and Intelligence Emotional Intelligence Special Abilities: Aptitude: Nature and Measurement Creativity Assessment of an Intelligence test.
-The students will be able to- 1 Explain various psychological attributes on which people differ from each other.
-2) classify different methods of assessment 3) explain various theories of intelligence.
+Month Topic Sub Topics Learning Outcomes

+April Unit I: Variations in Psychological Attributes Psychology Practical -1 Sub Topics 1) Introduction 2.
+Individual Differences in Human Functioning 3.
+Assessment of Psychological Attributes 4.
+Intelligence 5.
+Theories of Intelligence: a) Psychometric Theories of Intelligence, b) Information Processing Theories 6)Individual Differences in Intelligence 7.
+Culture and Intelligence 8.
+Emotional Intelligence 9.
+Special Abilities: Aptitude: Nature and Measurement 10 .Creativity Assessment of an Intelligence test.
+The students will be able to- 1Explain various psychological attributes on which people differ from each other.
+2)classify different methods of assessment 3) explain various theories of intelligence.
 4) identify symptoms of differently abled persons.
 6) classify intelligence in different cultures.
-7) Differentiate between intelligence and aptitude.
+7) Differentiate between

+Tractical I intelligence and aptitude.

-May CHAPTER - 2 : Self And Personality 1)Introduction 2) Nature, Types and Sources of Stress.
+The students will be able to learn to administer, interpret the results and writing the report of a fellow student.
+May CHAPTER-3: MEETING LIFE CHALLENGES 1)Introduction 2) Nature, Types and Sources of Stress.
 3) Effects of Stress on Psychological Functioning & Health.
 4) Coping with Stress Stress Management Techniques 5) Promoting Positive Health and Well-being.
-The students will be able to learn to administer, interpret the results and writing the report of a fellow student.
 The students will be able to- 1.
 Describe the nature, types and sources of stress as life challenges.
 2. Examine the effects of stress on psychological functioning.
 3. Illustrate ways to cope with stress.
 4. Apply life skills that help people to stay healthy.
-5. Explain the factors that promote positive health and well-being. the results and writing the report of a fellow student.
-July CHAPTER-3: MEETING LIFE CHALLENGES 1.Concept of Self 2.Cognitive and Behavioural Aspects of Self 3.
+5. Explain the factors that promote positive health and well-being.
+Psychology Practical -2 Assessment of an Anxiety Test.
+The students will be able to learn to administer, interpret the results and writing the report of a fellow student.
+July CHAPTER - 2 : Self And Personality 1.Concept of Self 2.Cognitive and Behavioural Aspects of Self 3.
 Culture and Self 4.
-Concept of Personality 5 Major Approaches to the Study of Personality - Type Approach Trait Approach Psychodynamic Approach Behavioural Approach Cultural Approach Humanistic Approach.
-6)Assessment of Personality The students will be able to - describe the concept of self and learn some ways for self- regulation of behavior.
+Concept of Personality 5 Major Approaches to the Study of Personality - Type Approach Trait Approach Psychodynamic Approach Behavioural Approach Cultural Approach Humanistic Approach Self-report The students will be able to - describe the concept of self and learn some ways for self-regulation of behavior.
 2) explain the concept of personality, 3) differentiate between various approaches to the study of personality 4) develop insight into the development of a healthy personality 5) some techniques for personality assessment.